back to the MAIN INDEX

 However, the stone structure kept suffering damages from the water flow; in the 13th century it collapsed.
 Once rebuilt, probably not too skilfully, it was badly damaged again two centuries later.

 But alas!
-In 1598, on Christmas Eve, the worst flood that Rome ever faced in its whole history - the water grew over 5 metres above the street level - smashed the arches of the bridge's eastern half, facing the central districts.
+In 1598, on Christmas Eve, the worst flood ever suffered by Rome in its whole history - in some parts of the city the water grew over 5 metres (16 ft) above the street level! - smashed the arches of the bridge's eastern half, facing the central districts.
+No pope nor administrator dared to restore it, leaving it broken ever since.
+This was worth the part left standing its ultimate and most popular name, Broken Bridge.

-the ruin, already called Broken Bridge, in an etching by Giuseppe Vasi (c.1750)
+the ruin, already called Broken Bridge, in an etching by Giuseppe Vasi (c.1750);